 - Racing and Reckless Driving: If you drive with no care in the world or the rules of the road then you may end up in an accident.
 Impatience in driving can cost many lives so be extra careful when you sense an aggressive driver tailgating your car.

-- Running at Red Lights: For some drivers, red light may not mean stop, but to try your luck.
+- Running at Red Lights: For some drivers, red light may not mean stopping, but trying your luck.
 Well, you may not be lucky all the time and if you are also driving at high speed then the collision could be fatal.
 So, keep your eyes wide open and stop when you see red.

 - Nighttime Driving: When an erratic driver cannot avert collisions during the day then the chances of collisions for such a driver multiplies at nighttime.
 Your awareness and focus tend to reduce with nightfall especially after a tiresome hectic day.
 Visibility is also less and you may miss a hazard ahead of the road.